Quasso/KubePiHole/README.md

 ### Deploy the Pi-hole app and deps automatically

+This is useful for:

+- If you want to always protect your DNS + block nasty links on the go

 Simply open a terminal in this root of the repository, and execute:

 ```zsh